-Topic Broad Scope DOST Outcomes and Strategies which PCAARRD addresses.
-In pursuing national goals for the development of science, technology, and innovation and improving the Philippines' competitiveness, DOST outlined and commits to eight outcomes to the President.
-One of the eight DOST Outcomes is being addressed by PCAARRD and one of its strategies in aligning its priorities, plans, and programs to contribute to the achievement of the DOST Outcomes.
-DOST, through PCAARRD, commits to: "science-based know-how and tools that enable the agriculture sector to raise productivity to world-class standards" In crafting the Harmonized National R&D Agenda, the priorities set under the Economic Development Clusters (EDC) ; DENR's National (NOAP), and the R&D Innovation Clusters' Priorities of the Congressional commission on Science and Technology and Engineering (COMSTE) were also significantly considered.
-Priorities under the specific EDC are focused on the promotion of trapid, inclusive, and sustained economic growth.
-PCAARRD's support to the NGP focuses on bamboo, cacao, and industrial tree plantation (ITP) initiatives, whereas PCAARRD is one with DA in aining to secure sources of farm productivity growth in agriculture, forestry and natural resources (AFNR) and diversifying income resources.
-Meanwhile, the R&D Innovation Clusters of PCAARRD is one with DA in aining to secure sources of farm productivity growth in agriculture, forestry and adural resources (AFNR) and diversifying income resources.
-Meanwhile, the R&D Innovation clusters of PCAARRD include Algae Research and Commercialization and Precision Farming and Smart Agriculture program and projects.
-5 Strategies Major strategies adopted for implementing above policies To realize PCAARRD's vision of sustained dynamic leadership in S&T innovation in the AANR sectors, it has four Banner Programs:
+In crafting the Harmonized National R&D Agenda, the priorities set under the Economic Development Clusters (EDC); DENR's NGP; DA's NOAP, and the R&D Innovation Clusters' priorities of the Congressional Commission on Science and Technology and Engineering (COMSTE) were also significantly considered.

+• Priorities under the specific EDC are focused on the promotion of rapid, inclusive, and sustained economic growth.
+PCAARRD's support to the NGP focuses on bamboo, cacao, and industrial tree plantation (ITP) initiatives, whereas PCAARRD is one with DA in aiming to secure sources of farm productivity growth in agriculture, forestry and natural resources (AFNR) and diversifying income resources.
+Meanwhile, the R&D Innovation Clusters of PCAARRD include Algae Research and Commercialization and Precision Farming and Smart Agriculture programme and projects.

-Topic Broad Scope Strategic R&D R&D Results Utilization Capability Building and R&D Governance Policy Research and Advocacy PCAARD's Strategic R&D banner program focuses on high-end sciences, technologies, and management systems for greater productivity and sustained growth.
-Member-agencies of the National Agriculture, Aquatic, and Resources Research and Development Network (NAARRDN) implement programs/projects on nationally directed priorities and focus commodities in order to generate technologies that will raise farm productivity, increase incomes, enhance competitiveness of AANR productivity, increase incomes, enhance competitiveness of AANR productivity increase incomes, enhance competitiveness of AANR productivity increase incomes, enhance competitiveness of AANR productives, and generate employment through the years, the Council has developed and implemented various R&D programs for different commodities under crops, forestry and environment, inland aquatic resources, livestock and poultry, marine resources, and crosscutting concerns for these sectors.
-For the R&D Results Utilization banner program, the Council ensures that knowledge and innovations generated from R&D reach the end- users, such as the farmers, entrepreneurs, local government units (LGUs), PCAARRD's Strategic R&D banner program focuses on high-end s, technologies, and management systems for greater productivity stained growth.
-Member-agencies of the National Agriculture, t, and Resources Research and Development Network (NAARRDN) ent programs/projects on nationally directed priorities and focus dities in order to generate technologies that will raise farm ivity, increase incomes, enhance competitiveness of AANR s, and generate employment through S&T-based livelihood mities and microenterprises.
-Through the years, the Council has bed and implemented various R&D programs for different dities under crops, forestry and environment, inland aquatic es, livestock and poultry, marine resources, and crosscutting is for these sectors.
-For the R&D Results Utilization banner program, the Council that knowledge and innovations generated from R&D reach the end- uch as the farmers, entrepreneurs, local government units (LGUs),
+- PCAARRD's vision of sustained dynamic leadership in S&T innovation in the AANR sector is realized through its following Banner Programmes: - PCAARRD's Strategic R&D banner programme focuses on high-end sciences, technologies, and management systems for greater productivity and sustained growth.
+Memberagencies of the NAARRDN implement programmes/projects on nationally directed priorities and focus commodities in order to generate technologies that will raise farm productivity, increase incomes, enhance competitiveness of AANR products, and generate employment through S&T-based livelihood opportunities and microenterprises.
+Through the years, the Council has developed and implemented various R&D programmes for different commodities under crops, forestry and environment, inland aquatic resources, livestock and poultry, marine resources, and cross cutting concerns for these sectors.